Is Vinyl Flooring Safe for Homes? Exploring the Pros and Cons

 Making a Safe Choice: Tips for Choosing the Right Vinyl Flooring

-1. Look for Certifications: Opt for vinyl flooring with certifications like FloorScore or GreenGuard to ensure it meets strict safety and low-emission standards.
+1. Look for Certifications: Opt for flooring with certifications like FloorScore or GreenGuard to ensure it meets strict safety and low-emission standards.

 2. Choose Low-VOC Options: To reduce the risk of indoor air pollution, select low-VOC or phthalate-free vinyl flooring products.